janw4ld/baremetal-k8s/README.md

     }
     ```

-1. install kubernetes on the cluster
+1. Install Kubernetes on the cluster

     ```console
     $ sudo ansible-playbook -i hosts install-kubernetes.yml
     ...
     ```

-1. connect local kubectl to the cluster
+1. Connect your local kubectl to the cluster

     NOTE: this will move your local `~/.kube/config` to `~/.kube/config.bak`